jnnngs/eth2_validator_bash/README.md

 **BACKUP YOUR MNEMONIC AND PASSWORD!**

-## STEP 4b: Manual Steps IMPORT your data file into the Validator
+## STEP 4b: Manual Steps IMPORT your keys into the Validator

 The following command will import the data file (account) into Validator.